chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 #### If you are a Product Owner

-If you are in the Product Owner role your Solo Project will include a short quiz to help both you and Chingu assess your level of PO skill.
+If you are in the Product Owner role your Solo Project submission form includes a short quiz to help both you and Chingu assess your level of PO skill.
 The minimum passing score for the quiz is 80%.
 But, if you score below that we'll let you update your answers for the questions you missed.

 You will also be asked to provide the URL of a public website containing a sample product backlog you have created.
 This backlog can be in the service of your choice including GitHub Projects, Trello, Miro, ClickUp, Jira, or any similar tool.